kivicode/kivicode.github.io/README.md

     ```

  <br></br>
- * Draw a Plane with an optional parametr POSITION and the required parameters WIDTH, HEIGT, DEPTH
+* Draw a Plane with an optional parametr POSITION *default is [0, 0, 0]* and the required parameters WIDTH, HEIGT, DEPTH

   ```javascript
   Plane([pos, width, height, depth)
   ```
    Example:

     ```javascript
     var plane = Plane([10, 13, 15], 100, 200, 50)